 Invitations are mailed to families whose loved ones died in the previous year.
-Gift of Life Donor Program hosts five ceremonies each year and families are invited to the ceremony closest to their home.
+Gift of Life Donor Program hosts five ceremonies each year.
 If you did not receive an invitation to the ceremony in the year after your loved one was a donor or could not attend, please contact Family Support Services at 1-800-366-6771 or via email to find out about obtaining an invitation to this year's ceremonies.
 Please see the "Ceremony" section below for more frequently asked questions about the event.

 Do I have to pay to attend?
 No. There is no cost to attend the ceremony or the reception.

 How long does the ceremony last?
-The ceremonies vary somewhat in length, depending on the number of people who attend, how many send in photos for the tribute, and the amount of quilt squares pinned during the ceremony.
-On average, the ceremony runs between 60 and 75 minutes.
+The ceremonies vary somewhat in length, depending on the number of people who attend.
+The quilt pinning is prior to the formal portion of the ceremony and is open for thirty minutes.
+The formal ceremony, on average, runs between 60 and 75 minutes.